syurchi/mobile-gamepad-control/README.md

 <br><br>

-**Note:** Only a Nexus 5 Android device and iPad Mini has been tested for mobile and Linux for desktop, others are currently not supported.
+**Note:** Only a Nexus 5 and iPad Mini were tested for mobile and Linux for desktop, others are currently not supported.

 Currently being developed and updated when I can find the time ;)